Offer Mindset

 1. People who have money still like a good deal.
 Many people are rich because they are frugal.

 3. Many people try to “weed out” price offers by instead offering 5-10% discounts on expensive $1000+ treatments.
-Since this isn’t an attractive offer, you will end up spending 5-10X more on META ads to bring in the same number of people.
-Money you thought you were saving by avoiding discounts instead gets spent on expensive, low-performing ads.
+Since this isn’t an attractive offer, you will spend 5-10X more on Meta ads to bring in the same number of people.
+The money you thought you were saving by avoiding discounts instead gets spent on expensive, low-performing ads.

-4. A certain % of price shoppers is inevitable when you run META ads, no matter what offer you run.
-The correct strategy is “cast a wide net” with super attractive, low-cost offers.
-You then “weed people out” with our AI Oracle follow-up system and by collecting a credit card deposit to secure the appointment.
+4. A certain % of price shoppers is inevitable when you run Meta ads, no matter what offer you run.
+The correct strategy is to “cast a wide net” with super attractive, low-cost offers.
+You then “weed people out” with our AI Oracle follow-up system and collect a credit card deposit to secure the appointment.